avb-is-me/gpt_index/docs/index.rst

 LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.

    ⚠️ **NOTE**: We are rebranding GPT Index as LlamaIndex!
 We will carry out this transition gradually.
+Woot!

    **2/19/2023**: By default, our docs/notebooks/instructions now use the `llama-index` package.
 However the `gpt-index` package still exists as a duplicate!